 Student Research and Independent Study at Cowling Arboretum and McKnight Prairie

-Students may conduct research projects or independent study during the academic year or over the summer at the Arboretum or McKnight Prairie under the guidance of college faculty.
+Students may conduct research projects and independent studies during the academic year or over the summer at the Arboretum or McKnight Prairie under the guidance of college faculty.
 The expansive restoration areas and natural plant communities provide a wide variety of potential projects.
-Summaries of sample projects are below, or download and view complete projects - see sidebar.
+Summaries of sample projects are below; complete projects may be viewed via the sidebar.

 Amy O. Alstad '09.
 2008 Summer Research, Introducing a new arrival to the Arboretum: the seed predator Apion rostrum.